cjbarrie/CTA-NCRM/00-intro/00-intro.md

 run_tutorial(name = "ex-data-basics", package = "learnr") #this will launch the interactive tutorial in a new Internet browser window
 ```

+or consulting this page for some additional [primers](https://rstudio.cloud/learn/primers).

 ## One final note